bkuhn/talks/LibrePlanet-2011/nonprofit.markdown

 + Software freedom is best when in public good.

 + Non-profit orgs (NPOs) are best place for software freedom.

+# Conservancy Differs Slightly from FSF

++ GNU is unique:
+     - since it's so well-established
+     - one of the oldest Free Software Projects

++ This uniqueness means FSF keeps for-profits from bad acts.

++ Other models needed for younger projects.

++ Sometimes, developers should be funded by non-profits,
+     - to mitigate dangers of for-profit control.

 # What Can NPOs Do?